 Gary Stibel, founder and CEO of New England Consulting Group, believes oversized menus are an infectious disease in their own regard.
 According to Stibel, a 10-15% reduction in menu size can benefit the bottom line while doing minimal damage to customer sentiment.
 In short, finding the perfect balance between variety and inventory management is essential.
 Too much variety can have several adverse effects, as customers may experience decision paralysis.
 They may end up ordering something cheap, something they don't want, or the first thing they see to avoid reading the whole menu.

 Item rotation and seasonal additions can also entice new customers.
 Of course, it's imperative to balance rotating menu items with promoting the staples that keep customers coming back.
 Here's where data analytics comes full circle—franchisees can tell which menu items to keep and which to move to a seasonal rotation.

 Communication between franchisees plays an important role in new item creation and marketing.
 While corporate R&D focuses on the big picture, franchisees understand their home market better than anyone.
 They can bounce ideas off neighboring markets and review data to see what's working and what needs improvement.

 Inflation is projected to prove a daunting obstacle for businesses in 2022, and QSR franchisees are no exception.
 With business strategies centered around data analytics, mobile access, and menu optimization, those operators can be better prepared to weather the inflation storm.

 Investing in data analytics, mobile ordering, and managing seasonal menu offerings can be complex to financially navigate.
-Get in touch with Rocky Mountain Bank today to speak with a commercial banker with deep QSR industry knowledge.
+Get in touch with Rocky Mountain Bank, a division of HTLF Bank today to speak with a commercial banker with deep QSR industry knowledge.
 They can help you prepare your business for the coming year—and better safeguard against future dips in your bottom line as well.